andrewseaman35/py-value-validator/README.md

 # py_value_validator

-This is a Python module that provides an easy way to validate values in other projects.
+This is a Python module that provides an easy way to validate values.
 The base class provides some generic comparisons and should be overridden in order to define comparisons for other classes.

 ## Installation